siraben/heptapod-diffusion/readme.md

 # Generating Heptapod writing with Stable Diffusion
+_Note: the technique I used to finetune Stable Diffusion with the Heptapod writing examples is now outdated, I will be retraining a new model shortly._

 Thanks to the work of Dr. Louise Banks and state-of-the-art text-to-image models, it is now possible to generate images of Heptapod writing using the Stable Diffusion model.
 The following are